myrachanto/myrachanto/README.md

 I am an experienced Full Stack Web Developer with over 7 years of experience, specializing in Golang for more than 5 years.
 My passion lies in developing applications using a hybrid approach, combining Domain Driven Design (DDD) and Hexagonal Architecture.

-[Status] Back-end Development:
+- [x] Back-end Development:
   - More than 5 years of expertise in Golang for back-end development.

-[status] Front-end Development:
+- [x] Front-end Development:
     - Proficient in front-end technologies such as React.js, Next.js, Qwik.js, and Tailwind CSS.

-[x] DevOps:
+- [x] DevOps:
    - Recently added DevOps skills to my skillset, including Docker, Kubernetes, AWS, Terraform, Ansible, Prometheus, Linux OS, and GitHub Actions.

-[x] Other Technologies:
+- [x] Other Technologies:
   - Familiarity with Postgres, MySQL, gRPC, Blockchain, and MongoDB.

 Notable projects include [https://nillavee.co.ke](https://nillavee.co.ke/)